-Our Pittsburgh-based lawyers represent oilfield workers seriously injured or killed in oil and gas well and drilling rig accidents, such as blow-outs and gas well explosions on the Marcellus Shale and Utica Shale in Pennsylvania, West Virginia, and Ohio.
+Our Pittsburgh-based PA, WV & OH plaintiff’s lawyers represent oilfield workers seriously injured or killed in oil and gas well and drilling rig accidents, such as blow-outs and gas well explosions on the Marcellus Shale and Utica Shale in Pennsylvania, West Virginia, and Ohio.

-We are familiar with oil and gas drilling rigs, operations, and terminology.
-We know the hard work roughnecks, roustabouts, drillers, toolpushers, rig managers, company men, mud loggers, other rig hands, oilfield service company employees, consultants, and contractors perform, and the dangers these workers face every day on the job.
+We know oil and gas drilling rigs, operations, and terminology.
+We know the hard work roughnecks, roustabouts, drillers, toolpushers, rig managers, company men, mud loggers, other rig hands, oilfield service company employees, consultants, and contractors perform, and the dangers these workers face on the job.

-We handle oilfield, gas well explosion, and drilling rig injury and death cases on a contingent fee basis.
+We handle oilfield, gas well explosion, pipeline explosion, drilling rig injury and death cases on a contingent fee basis.
 We also advance the costs for the lawsuit, including the fees of experts and consultants.
 This means a client will not owe us a fee unless and until there is a settlement or judgment in the client’s favor.
-When/if such occurs, the client would then owe us the agreed-to fee and any case expenses (such as court reporter charges, medical records fees, expert witness fees, etc.) which the client had previously agreed in writing were also its responsibility.
+When/if such occurs, the client would then owe us the agreed-to fee and any case expenses (such as court reporter charges, medical records fees, expert witness fees, etc.).

-We know that work wins cases and details matter when it comes to investigating and winning a case.
-We are known for thorough research into the facts and the law of the cases we take on.
+We know hard work wins cases and details matter when it comes to investigating and preparing an oilfield injury or wrongful death case for trial.
+We are known for our thorough research into the facts and the law of the cases we take on, and the compassion we have for our clients and their families.

-Having been deeply involved in significant personal injury litigation for collectively more than 40 years, we understand the medical issues surrounding the serious injuries that can occur in these types of accidents, particularly orthopedic and neurologic issues.
-We also know how devastating, both economically and emotionally, it can be to lose one’s ability to earn a living.
+Having been deeply involved in significant personal injury and wrongful death litigation for collectively more than 45 years, we understand the medical issues surrounding the serious injuries that can occur in oilfield injury cases, such as orthopedic injuries, neurological injuries, and serious burns.
+We also know how devastating, both economically and emotionally, it can be to lose one’s ability to earn a living, and for a family to lose a loved one.

 If you or others are injured, call 911 for EMS and, if applicable, local or state police, sheriff, etc.